 HAS BEEN REPLACED BY THE COLLEGE OF HEALTH SCIENCES AND EDUCATION POLICY \$1

 SIGNING OF AMERICAN REGISTRY EXAMINATION APPLICATION FORM Purpose:

-- 1. To establish criteria for signature of the application. - 2.
-To establish procedure to obtain signature of the Department Chairperson.
+- 1. To establish criteria for securing signature of the Department Chairperson. - 2.
+To establish procedure for obtaining signature of the Department Chairperson.